FaisalAhmed21/Movie-Recommendation-System/README.md

 ## Dataset

 The dataset is attached in the repository.
+The dataset contains 10,000 movies with 9 columns, including information such as movie titles, genres, release dates, popularity, and average votes.
 Ensure the dataset is downloaded and placed in the correct directory as expected by the notebook.

 ## Installation